milos-prochazka/dart_format/README.md

 # dart-format

 Program for formatting source files in DART.
 The program performs pre-formatting using Dart.
-This is so that the folder where DART is located is in PATH.
+It is therefore necessary that the folder in which the DART is located is in PATH.

 Reformats the standard format:
 ```dart